Book Review | Let's Be Reasonable

 LET’S BE REASONABLE: A Conservative Case for Liberal Education | Jonathan Marks, Princeton University Press (2021), 231p.

-Marks pushes conservatives to not abandon the academy but to reform it.
+Marks pushes conservatives to reform the academy rather than abandon it.
 He first tackles common stereotypes and misconceptions about the sources of the failure of higher education economics.
-Secondly, and more interestingly, he makes the case to embrace the fundamentals of a liberal (small L) education.
+Then, and more interestingly, he makes the case for embracing the fundamentals of a liberal (small L) education.

 Here, Marks pays homage to those who sought to bring elements of the “elite” subjects to the economically distressed.